S.J.D. Application Requirements

-If you plan to submit a paper application, the payment must be submitted through check or money order (made out to “Georgetown Law”).
+If you plan to submit a paper application, it is preferred that you pay the application fee online using the link below.
+If you are unable to you may pay via check or money order made out to "Georgetown Law"

 Applicants must submit a resume that includes information such as education and work experience (including dates of degrees received and employment, employer names and locations, position titles, and description of work responsibilities for each position held).

 All applicants must submit a detailed "personal statement" (a.k.a. motivation letter) describing your background, goals, and reasons for applying to Georgetown and your chosen program.
 You should include any information that you feel will assist the Graduate Admissions Committee in its decision.
 This information should provide the admissions committee with more depth than is available in your transcripts and resume alone as to your fit for the S.J.D. and school.